 I found a Traditional Chinese Medicine (TCM) doctor in an online discussion board, a parent was raving that she cured their child's severe eczema.
 I was interested.
 Skeptical, I emailed the clinic.
 The doctor responded.
 I called them.
 I was very excited and hopeful.
 It was a different kind of hope.
 There were so many times I wondered if the next thing we tried would finally be 'it,' usually disappointed.
 I had a strong intuition to go to Los Angeles to this TCM doctor, it just felt right.
 It was right.
 She changed our lives.
 He received acupuncture, massage, herbal ointment and herbs mixed with juice twice a day.
 A few days after his first appointment, his skin was clear.
 He was sleeping the entire night.
 We were walking down the street, I was holding his hand, and it was so soft.
 It hadn't felt like that since he was a baby.
 I almost started crying.
 It was unreal.

 It has been over five years since his first appointment with Dr. Jing.
 He has gotten a lot of foods back.
 He feels healthy.
 He looks healthy.
 He is happy.
 Wild, full of energy, excited & smiling, a lot.
 He still gets mild eczema flare-ups from time-to-time.
 We typically deal with those with the peppermint cream from Dr. Jing.
 It works like magic.
 The asthma is the worst of it now.
-Recently, we tried environmental allergy shots without success.
-With singulair, qvar and daily antihistamine, we keep his allergies relatively under control, which keeps the asthma fairly controlled, but I'm still searching for healing.
+We've tried environmental allergy shots without success.
+He used to be on a routine of singulair, qvar and daily antihistamine throughout the summer, but we've tried to change that through diet.
+He's also on LDA again, which seems to help the environmental allergens more than anything.
+The nettipot also helps, a lot.

-This blog is a place for me to chronicle our adventures, as well as recipes and random tidbits on life.
+This blog is a place I chronicle our adventures, as well as recipes and random tidbits on life.
 His diet, based on allergy testing, is dairy-free, egg-free, peanut-free, yeast-free, sunflower-free & some shellfish-& some seafood-free, but as a family, we also eliminate other foods, including gluten.
-We've successfully reintroduced foods & overall, come a long way!
+We've successfully reintroduced foods & overall, come a long way.
 Cooking for him, preparing for parties and holidays, reading ingredient labels, all of this has become part of our routine.
 We've been doing it for years now and while I know there's always things to learn, it's just part of our allergic adventures.